702Padmin/Flyertap-Distributor/README.md

 - Additional Notes
 - A Final Picture (The user must upload a final picture.
 This will be so we can verify they completed the flyer distribution.)

-All the pictures they upload must be saved to the database and attached to their corresponding run activity.
+All the pictures they upload, as well as questions they answered, must be saved to the database and attached to their corresponding run activity.

 <!--
 ### Admin Web App